baetyl/baetyl/doc/us-en/tutorials/Message-handling-with-local-function-module.md

     return event
 ```

-The directory of configuration tree is as follows:
+The directory of configuration tree are as follows:

 ```shell
 var/